Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 These results are based on a lot of assumptions, which means they are not necessarily correct.

 #### How do I know if the think times are correct?
 For your real world application, it's a bit of work to determine your the correct think times.
 For most testing, rough estimates are good enough.
-There are only a few cases where thinktimes play a larger role.
+There are only a few cases where think times play a larger role.
 For the load test you can [set the think time in your test properties](../../manual/480-test-suite-configuration/#think-times).
-Make sure the thinktimes are random enough and not fixed up too much.
+Make sure the think times are random enough and not fixed up too much.

 #### What if the response time gets longer than you expect?
 The user numbers you define are just an upper limit to prevent system overload, so we recommend to use a safety factor.
 If you multiply the numbers by two, you should be on the safe side.
 XLT will probably not use as many concurrent users as the number actually needed is driven by the arrival rate and server feedback.